Herrie-Creator/Key4Health-Warehouse/README.md

 ## 📞 Support

-Built for Key4Health by Claude (Anthropic).
+Built for Key4Health by Herman in conjuntion with Claude (Anthropic).
 For backend integration or feature additions, hand this codebase to a developer — it's clean, well-structured React and ready to be extended.